 Experience the Papantla Flyers

-If you want to witness a traditional Mexican ritual, be sure to catch the Papantla Flyers on the Malecon.
+If you want to witness a traditional and exhilarating Mexican ritual, be sure to catch the Papantla Flyers.
 This ancient ritual involves dancers climbing up a pole and performing acrobatics while suspended by ropes.

 This rich cultural experience dates back over 450 years.
 Originating from the Totonac people of Veracruz, this ceremony was designated by UNESCO as an Intangible Cultural Heritage in 2009.